ptrebert/project-diploid-assembly/tutorial.md

 Snakemake uses the concept of a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) to configure its own behavior depending on the compute environment.

-#### Running on a single server
+#### Execution environment: single server
+**Only recommended for testing purposes or for running the demo data**

+TODO [continue here]

-**Only recommended for testing purposes or to run the demo data**: please refer to the Snakemake documentation for all possible configurations.
+please refer to the Snakemake documentation for all possible configurations.
 You can find an example of a single-server profile here:

 ```bash